Apjo/AWSAssociateSolutionsArchitectNotes/README.md

         4. CloudFront: Part of the CDN, consisting of edge locations to cache your assets, like videos, large media files etc.

-        5. Direct Connect: Connecting your office or physical data centers to AWS using a dedicated telephone line

    3.   **Compute Elements**:

         1. EC2: Known as Elastic Cloud Compute, allowing one to provision instances inside your VPC, these are